 4. Too Many Directions

-If employees are getting directions from multiple different people, it starts to present some challenges.
+If employees are getting directions from multiple people, it starts to present some challenges.
 Too many directions can easily be misconstrued and confuse your employees or eventually lead to culture drift.
 Make sure that only one set of directions is given from the top.

 5. Not Aligning With Strategy